See who plans to build what in your part of Woking

 Horsell

-2023/0892: Erection of a single-storey rear extension following demolition of the existing garage and sunroom.
-Ramblers, Scotts Grove Road, Chobham

-2023/0897: Erection of a detached double garage following demolition of the existing garage.
-Erection of a single-storey side extension with open porch canopy.
-Existing front- and rear-elevation gables to be rendered following removal of tile hanging.
+2023/0906: Erection of a single-storey side extension and enlargement of existing dormer.
 6 Brynford Close, Horsell

+2023/0909: Erection of a two-storey side extension and part two-storey, part single-storey rear extension following demolition of existing garage.
+Addition of nine solar panels to the side and rear elevations.
+2 Rosehill Avenue, Horsell

+2023/0899: Retention of engineering operations comprising the redistribution of soil in rear garden to form a level garden and landscaping (retrospective).
+Ashleigh, Horsell Rise, Horsell

 St John’s